USCG S4 Open

 }

-Go on, what do you think the bug is?
+What do you think the bug is?

 It's nice and sneaky-- the biggest issue is the cast to __ssize_t (8 bytes on this platform) from int (4 bytes).
 This means we include our user input, which has to be 1, in our input to getline.
 So instead of our size 10 n looking like: